thatsbass/SenegalID-OCR/readme.md

 **SenegalID-OCR** provides an efficient way to extract vital information from Senegalese national identity cards, making it easier to automate processes that require identity verification.
 With a simple API interface, it can be integrated into various applications to enhance functionality.

 ---

-Feel free to adjust any section to better fit your needs or preferences!